Smiling middle aged woman with laptop

 Causes and risk factors of an overactive bladder

-In addition to past C-sections, any other previous pelvic surgery may have damaged the nerves connected to your pelvic floor and bladder.
+• Previous pelvic surgery: any pelvic surgery may have damaged the nerves connected to your pelvic floor and bladder.

-Sure, having an overactive bladder is not exactly fun.
-But it doesn’t have to get in the way of having some!
-While it can feel overwhelming, there are a number of lifestyle changes you can make in order to alleviate or manage overactive bladder symptoms.
-Most of them are pretty straightforward and easy to implement, while delivering a big pay-off.
-Try out some of the treatments and remedies below to see what works best for you.
+While it may feel overwhelming for some, there are a number of lifestyles changes you can make in order to alleviate or manage overactive bladder symptoms.
+Most of them are straightforward and easy to implement and can deliver a big pay-off.
+Read below to find out more about some of the treatments and remedies but always remember that if you have any concerns about bladder leaks, visit your GP as a first step.

 Bladder training

 Sure, nerve and muscle damage in your bladder can be hard to combat.
 But this doesn’t mean that it can’t be improved!
-Just like any other muscle in your body, your bladder can get stronger.
-All it takes is a little training.
+Just like any other muscle in your body, your bladder can get stronger with a little training.
 Train your bladder to both lengthen the amount of time between bathroom trips and increase the amount of urine it can hold so that you have more bladder control.
 Here’s how to do it.
 Start by holding your urine for five minutes every time you feel the urge to go.
 When that starts to feel easy, try holding it for ten minutes, and gradually work your way up, strengthening your bladder muscles over time.

 Stay on schedule